plut/InfinityEngine.jl/README.md

    is quite inconvenient for large installations;
  - easier syntax for defining game objects, e.g. we can currently say `Longsword("Sword of Infinity", +5, ...)`
- - resolution of namespace conflicts via modules + automatic generation of resource names;
- - speed (all changes could be computed in one single execution of the program: no need to do many rewrites of `dialog.tlk` with total quadratic complexity...);
+ - hiding the 8-byte limit for game resources: mod authors can index them by arbitrary strings (with implicit namespaces for conflict prevention);
  - since everything is written in already-existing languages (code in Julia and translations in gettext's `.po` format), it is easy to validate contents;
  - built-in portability (no need to call shell scripts or `.bat` files, Julia contains all the needed functions);
+ - speed (all changes could be computed in one single execution of the program: no need to do many rewrites of `dialog.tlk` with total quadratic complexity...);
  - easier inclusion of mod metadata;
  - automatic mod conflict detection.